azureholic/CW-Repeated-Calls/data/scenarios/scenario_generation_guide.md

 2. **One or more `historic_call_event` rows** for each date in `previous_call_dates`, with:
    - Unique integer `id` values
    - The same `customer_id`
-   - The same or similar `sdc` as the primary call
+   - An `sdc`, defined the same as in the primary call.
+Its content must be different from that of the primary call event (although for repeat calls the meaning can be the same).
    - A `call_summary` that:
      - Summarizes what was discussed (per `call_history_analysis`)
      - Mentions the promised resolution date
      - Does **not** mention any “operational_insight” items that were not yet known then
    - `start_time` and `end_time` datetimes on each historic date

+These `historic_call_event` rows cannot be identical to eachother and/or to the `call_event`, they represent a unique event in history that should have its own characteristics, even if they are calls about a similar issue.

 Use these table schemas:
 call_event: